-**NEW EDITION (third) of THE LAW OF CONTEMPT IN CANADA coming in 2023!
+**JUST PUBLISHED: NEW (THIRD) EDITION of THE LAW OF CONTEMPT IN CANADA NOW AVAILABLE!

-The second edition, greatly expanded, corrected, and updated from the first, is still available for purchase: click here to order.
+Purchase the third edition, greatly expanded, corrected, and updated from the two previous, here and here.

 On the second edition: